NetAutLabs/netautlabs/docs/index.md

 ### Codespaces

 The Opensource Network Automation Labs provide the convenience of starting many labs directly in [GitHub codespaces](https://github.com/features/codespaces).
-However, please note that there are some limitations to be aware of.
-Codespaces do not support virtual machine (VM) functionality and have limited support for Linux kernel modules.
+This is an easy way to set up the environment without needing to install it locally.

 Please note that within the free tier, users have a limited number of free minutes to utilize codespaces per month.
 For more details, refer to the [pricing page](https://github.com/features/codespaces#pricing).